-Boko Haram is not winning the war, but neither is Nigerian military.
+Boko Haram is not winning the war, but neither is the Nigerian military.
 On Wednesday the army lost nine men while Boko Haram lost ten in a battle.

-Boko Haram is persistently resurgent because, the military has not taken the battle to them in Sambisa.
-Yes the forest is big, but that is why we have airforce and drone technology.
+Boko Haram is persistently resurgent because the military has not taken the battle to them in Sambisa.
+Yes, the forest is big, but that is why we have airforce and drone technology.

+What is stopping the government from acquiring body armor to minimize casualties on troops?
 How much is night visual equipment that the government is not able to buy any?

 By Aliyu Nuhu